naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 VLANs can be manually disabled.
 You can verify that VLANs are active by using the ```show vlan``` command.
 VLANs can be in one of two states: either *active* or *act/lshut*.
 The second of these states means the vlan is shut down

 ## Trunking Troubleshooting

+To summarize issues with VLANs and trunking, you need to check for four potential issues in this order:

+Step 1.
+Identify all access interfaces and their assigned access VLANs and reassign them into the correct VLANs

+Step 2.
+Determine whether the VLANs exist and are active on each switch.
+If needed, configure and activate the VLANs to resolve problems.

+Step 3.
+Check the allowed VLAN lists on the switches on both ends of the trunk and ensure that the lists of allowed vlans are the same

+Step 4.
+Ensure that, for any links that should use trunking, one switch does not think it is trunking, while the other switch does not think it is trunking.

+#### Check Both Ends of a Trunk